MoSadri/Thesis_2023/README.md

 - Input CSV files to be analyzed: all files located in ../input
 - Output: The program will produce one output file for every file it finds in the input directory, listing the predicted class for each tweet/text within each file.
-- <br> It will also generate two PDF files and two TXT files.
+- It will also generate two PDF files and two TXT files.
 The PDF files are named "original_hate_vs_balanced_hate.pdf" and "original_hate+offensive_vs_balanced_hate.pdf" and contain confusion matrices when analyzing "labeled_data.csv."

 The TXT files are named "original_hate_vsbalanced_hate.txt" and "original_hate+offensive_vs_balanced_hate.txt" and contain quality scores of the classifier program. <br> We concentrate on just two classes, "hate" or "not hate" in our program (and designed our trained dataset accordingly).
 Therefore, we produce the file "original_hate_vs_balanced_hate.pdf" by considering all "Offensive" class instances in "labeled_data.csv" as incorrectly classified.
 The second file, "original_hate+offensive_vs_balanced_hate.pdf," treats all "Hate" and "Offensive" class instances the same as "Hate," resulting in higher accuracy.